Updated September 24, 2020

 This homeowner had stone columns built around the support beams.
 The stone columns add architectural interest to the room while hiding the necessary posts.

 This creative homeowner used old porch posts for their support beams!
+This would look great in a lake house or cottage or a country home.

 Using reclaimed wood to cover ugly poles is currently very trendy.